pascaldisse/gaia-chat/README.md

 ## License

+Gaia is open source software [licensed under the MIT license](LICENSE).
+The MIT License is a permissive license that is short and to the point.
+It lets people do anything they want with your code as long as they provide attribution back to you and don't hold you liable.

+### What you can do with this code:
+- ✅ Commercial use
+- ✅ Modify
+- ✅ Distribute
+- ✅ Private use

+### Requirements:
+- ℹ️ License and copyright notice

+### Limitations:
+- ⚠️ No liability
+- ⚠️ No warranty

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for the full license text.

 ## Acknowledgments